Reliance water heater displays E4 and will not ignite or heat.

 Steps to check:

-- 1. Locate inlet sensor: Find the inlet temperature sensor on the cold water inlet manifold or pipe.
+- 1. Locate inlet sensor: Locate the inlet temperature sensor on the cold water inlet manifold or pipe.
 Inspect for physical damage or signs of overheating.

 - 2. Check wiring and connector: Follow the harness from the sensor to the control board.
 Look for pinched, cut, or burned wires.
 Reseat the connector at the board.

 - 3. Test sensor: Disconnect the sensor and measure resistance with a multimeter.
-Compare to Reliance’s thermistor chart.
-A reading of 0Ω (short) or infinite (open) indicates a failed sensor.
+Compare it to Reliance’s thermistor chart.
+A reading of 0Ω (short circuit) or infinite (open circuit) indicates a faulty sensor.

-- 4. Replace sensor: Install a new Reliance inlet temperature sensor if readings are out of spec.
-Ensure it is firmly clamped or inserted as designed and that thermal grease (if originally used) is reapplied.
+- 4. Replace sensor: Install a new Reliance inlet temperature sensor if readings are out of specification.
+Ensure it is firmly clamped or inserted as designed, and that thermal grease (if originally used) is reapplied.

-- 5. Check control board: If a new sensor does not clear E4, the control board input may be defective and require replacement.
+- 5. Check control board: If a new sensor does not clear the E4 error, the control board input may be defective and require replacement.

 Note: Do not interchange inlet and outlet sensors unless the service manual explicitly allows it; they may have different characteristics.